Create and use a mock server using the Postman API

 }

-This JSON code creates a public mock server.
+By default, this creates a public mock server.
 Public mock servers can receive requests from anyone and anywhere (such as a browser, application code, or a curl command).
 Private mock servers require a Postman API key in an x-api-key header.
-To make this mock server private, you can add the line "private": true to the request body.
+To create a private mock server, include "private": true in the request body.

 Creating a mock server